DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

   :align: right
   :alt: [a picture of the left side]

-The earphone/microphone jack (3.5mm) is near the front of the left side.
-Standard cell phone earphones can be used.
+The headset jack, a 3.5mm OMTP (Open Mobile Terminal Platform) port, is near the front of the left side.
+Standard OMTP-compatible earphones, including those with a microphone, can be used.

-The video jack (RCA) is in the middle of the left side.
-It's for an external video monitor.
-This provides an easy way for a sighted person, e.g. a teacher, to offer direct assistance.
+The composite video (RCA) jack is in the middle of the left side.
+It's for connecting an external video monitor or TV, and is used for performing diagnostics.
+This capability also provides an easy way for a sighted person to offer direct assistance.

 A standard USB-A (or host) port is near the back of the left side.
 USB devices (memory stick, external keyboard, mouse, Ethernet adapter, hub, etc)